-CA Live API Creatorexecutes your business logic in response to REST POST/PUT/DELETE requests.
-This article provides information about how API Server operates so that you can debug your API.
-Shown conceptually in the following Reactive Logic video, this article illustrates how to use rules, how the rules work, and how rules integrate with events.
+API Creator executes your business logic in response to REST POST/PUT/DELETE requests.
+This article provides information about how the server operates so you can debug your API.
+Shown conceptually in the Reactive Logic video, this article shows how to use rules, how the rules work, and how rules integrate with events.

-For more information about resource events, see Manage Resource Events.
+For more information about the Reactive Logic video, see Videos.

 In this article: